-2 to oversee ITU's adaptation to the information society, in line with resolves 5 above;

-3 to maintain CWG-WSIS, in order to facilitate membership input and guidance on the ITU implementation of relevant WSIS outcomes and to elaborate, in collaboration with other Council working groups, proposals to the Council that may be necessary for adapting ITU to its role in building the information society, with the assistance of the WSIS Task Force, these proposals possibly including amendments to the Constitution and the Convention;
+2 to maintain the CWG-WSIS and rename it CWG-WSIS&SDG, in order to facilitate membership input and guidance on the ITU implementation of the relevant WSIS outcomes and of the 2030 Agenda for Sustainable Development;

-4 to take into account the relevant UNGA decisions with regard to the overall review of implementation of the WSIS outcomes;
+3 to prepare and submit to the UNGA High-Level Political Forum 2019 the report on the ITU contribution to the implementation of the 2030 Agenda for Sustainable Development in 2015-2019;

+4 to report annually on relevant ITU activities to the ECOSOC High-Level Political Forum (HLPF) through the mechanisms established by UNGA Resolution 70/1;

-5 to include the report of the Secretary-General in the documents sent to Member States in accordance with No. 81 of the Convention;
+5 to include the report of the Secretary-General in the documents sent to Member States in accordance with No. 81 of the Convention,

-6 to take all necessary measures, as appropriate, in follow-up to the results of the UNGA overall review of the implementation of the WSIS outcomes, within the financial limits set by the Plenipotentiary Conference;

-7 to encourage the participation of the ITU membership and other relevant stakeholders in ITU's activities that support WSIS implementation, as appropriate,

 invites Member States, Sector Members, Associates and Academia

-1 to participate actively in implementing WSIS outcomes, contribute to the WSIS Forum and WSIS Stocktaking database maintained by ITU and the WSIS Project Prizes, and participate actively in the activities of CWG-WSIS and in ITU's further adaptation to the information society;
+1 to participate actively in implementing WSIS/SDG outcomes, contribute to the WSIS Forum and WSIS Stocktaking database maintained by ITU and the WSIS Project Prizes, and participate actively in the activities of CWG-WSIS&SDG and in ITU's further adaptation in order to build an inclusive information society and achieve the SDGs;

-2 to participate actively in the preparatory process for the UNGA overall review of the WSIS outcomes, according to the rules and procedures of UNGA, and to promote ITU's activities in this regard and the outcomes of the WSIS+10 High-Level Event;
+2 to participate actively in ITU WSIS implementation activities to support achieving goals of the 2030 Agenda for Sustainable Development and related to digital transformation, which fosters sustainable growth of digital economy;

-3 to support, through relevant United Nations processes, the creation of synergies and institutional linkages between WSIS and the Post-2015 Development Agenda, so as to continue strengthening the impact of ICT for sustainable development;
+3 to support, through relevant United Nations processes, the synergies and institutional linkages between WSIS and the 2030 Agenda for sustainable development taking into account the WSIS-SDG Matrix , so as to continue strengthening the impact of ICT for sustainable development;

-4 to make voluntary contributions to the special trust fund set up by ITU to support activities relating to the implementation of WSIS outcomes;
+4 to make voluntary contributions to the special trust fund set up by ITU to support activities relating to the implementation of WSIS/SDG outcomes;

 5 to continue to contribute information on their activities to the public WSIS Stocktaking database maintained by ITU;

-6 to contribute to and closely collaborate with the Partnership on Measuring ICT for Development as an international, multistakeholder initiative to improve the availability and quality of ICT data and indicators, particularly in developing countries,
+6 to contribute to and closely collaborate with the Partnership on Measuring ICT for Development as an international, multistakeholder initiative to improve the availability and quality of ICT data and indicators, particularly in developing countries.

-resolves to express

-1 its warmest thanks and deepest gratitude to the Governments of Switzerland and Tunisia for having hosted the two phases of the Summit in close collaboration with ITU, UNESCO, UNCTAD and other relevant United Nations agencies;

-2 its appreciation for the WSIS+10 High-Level Event, coordinated and hosted by ITU and co-organized by ITU, UNESCO, UNCTAD and UNDP with the engagement of other United Nations agencies.

 Reasons: to update Resolution 140 to take into account the guidance provided by UNGA Resolutions A/70/1 and A/70/125.